Will Justice Department Have a Different Outlook on Online Gambling?

 The Department of Justice must now make a choice between either appealing to the US Supreme Court for accepting the lower court’s ruling, thus reversing its reversal.
 However, the great majority of US states support online gambling – if the Department of Justice wants to take the issue further, the states will be ready to fight back.
 When looking at the bigger picture, it is probably better for Attorney General William Barr to retract what was clearly a bad opinion for the country as a whole.

-Former US Senator Blanche Lincoln of Arkansas and Advocacy Group Coalition to Stop Internet Gambling cheered the new DOJ opinion, stating that they believed the previous opinion was both legally and morally problematic.
-They also said that they believed the new opinion was a win for children, parents and other vulnerable populations.
+Former US Senator Blanche Lincoln of Arkansas and the political action committee Coalition to Stop Internet Gambling (CSIG) cheered the new DOJ opinion, stating that they believed the previous opinion was both legally and morally problematic.
+CSIG is funded by Sheldon Adelson, so it’s no surprise it supports the Adelson-backed ban.
+Both Lincoln and CSIG said they believe the new opinion was a win for children, parents and other vulnerable populations.